 Until recently, there was a tendency to think that having biases made us bad people.
 However, neuroscience research has demonstrated that human beings are hardwired to prefer those who resemble us or show similar features.
 Therefore, companies need to start understanding unconscious bias in the workplace is normal.
 What makes biases “bad” is a lack of awareness regarding how they influence our decisions and impact others.

-It is important for you to become aware of the biases that you may have and to understand the impact of unconscious bias in the workplace.
-Take the Implicit Association Test (IAT) to identify your own potential biases and decision-making patterns.
-After you identify your own implicit biases, consider how these may play out in the workplace.
+It is important for you to become aware of the biases you may have and understand the impact of unconscious bias in the workplace.
+Think about your own potential biases and decision-making patterns; after you identify your own implicit biases, consider how these may play out in the workplace.
 How does unconscious bias affect who you invite to meetings, who you speak with more easily, and whose opinions influence your decisions?

 Another key to address unconscious biases?
 Broadening your viewpoint and educating others.
 Think about these four critical steps:

 By improving one’s awareness and understanding of unconscious bias, individuals can begin to change how they think about and engage with diversity issues.
 Be sure to step back and ask: